sagarvish06/-Swiggy-Sales-Analytics-Dashboard-Excel-Project/README.md

+# Swiggy-Sales-Analytics-Dashboard-Excel-Project

-## Swiggy-Sales-Analytics-Dashboard-Excel-Project
+## 📖 Project Overview

-This project presents an interactive Excel dashboard developed to analyze Swiggy food delivery data.
-The dashboard helps identify sales trends, customer preferences, restaurant performance, and key business metrics through data visualization and analytical reporting.
+The Swiggy Sales Analytics Dashboard is an interactive Excel-based business intelligence project designed to analyze food delivery data and uncover valuable insights related to sales performance, customer preferences, restaurant performance, and regional trends.

+This dashboard transforms raw data into meaningful visualizations, enabling stakeholders to make data-driven decisions and improve operational efficiency.